cj-anderson/OSproject/CPUSCHED/readMe.md

 Average turnaround time: Total turnaround time / No of processes Response time = Time at which the process gets the CPU for the first time - Arrival time Average response time: Total response time / No of processes

+## Command in Terminal to operate the CPU Scheduler